mbutler808/Sunyoung-Park-Rclass-project3/Data/Processed_data/README.md

 This dataset contains 30 data columns, as explained in the table below.

-The code for processing the raw data is in **Sunyoung-Park-Rclass-project3 > Code > Processing_code, ** and runs from that working directory to produce the cleaned data.
+The code for processing the raw data is in **Sunyoung-Park-Rclass-project3 > Code > Processing_code **, and runs from that working directory to produce the cleaned data.

 The code for analyzing the clean data is in the `Analysis_code` subdirectory.